-Watch Brad Marchand Score Game-Winning Goal For Bruins Vs. Penguins
+NESN

 Take a look:

-The tally marked the fifth point of the night for Marchand and the second time he’s accomplished that feat this season.
+The tally marked the fifth point of the night for Marchand.
+It’s the second time he’s accomplished that feat this season.

 Thumbnail photo via Brian Fluharty/USA TODAY Sports Images